 In this paper we focus on the scaling limit of the model with $\mathfrak{b}=1$.
 This model was first analyzed in \cite{ISV} with a single curve, and subsequently in \cite{IVW} with the number of curves $N\geq 1$ fixed.
-In the former paper it was shown that after the same rescaling described above, a random walk bridge with area tilt converges to an explicit limit known as the \textit{Ferrari-Spohn diffusion}, assuming $O(M^{1/3})$ boundary conditions.
-The latter paper extended this convergence result to ensembles of $N$ bridges with area tilts, and constructed a limit $\mathcal{X}^N = (\mathcal{X}^N_1,\dots,\mathcal{X}^N_N)$ known as the \textit{Dyson Ferrari-Spohn diffusion}.
+In the former paper it was shown that after the same rescaling described above, a random walk bridge with area tilt converges to an explicit limit known as the \textit{Ferrari--Spohn diffusion}, assuming $O(M^{1/3})$ boundary conditions.
+The latter paper extended this convergence result to ensembles of $N$ bridges with area tilts, and constructed a limit $\mathcal{X}^N = (\mathcal{X}^N_1,\dots,\mathcal{X}^N_N)$ known as the \textit{Dyson Ferrari--Spohn diffusion}.
 We will describe these objects in more detail in Section \ref{sec1.2}.
-For a discussion of the broader role of Ferrari-Spohn diffusions as scaling limits for various interface models in statistical mechanics, we refer to the survey \cite{IV}.
+For a discussion of the broader role of Ferrari--Spohn diffusions as scaling limits for various interface models in statistical mechanics, we refer to \cite{IV}.

-As the number of curves $N\to\infty$, the top curve $\mathcal{X}^N_1$ of the Dyson Ferrari-Spohn diffusion escapes to infinity and the line ensemble is not tight, unlike in the case $\mathfrak{b}>1$.
+As the number of curves $N\to\infty$, the top curve $\mathcal{X}^N_1$ of the Dyson Ferrari--Spohn diffusion escapes to infinity and the line ensemble is not tight, unlike in the case $\mathfrak{b}>1$.
 However, it was shown in \cite{FS} using a determinantal point process analysis that after subtracting an appropriate correction depending on $N$ and rescaling in time, the top curve converges to the $\mathrm{Airy}_2$ process.
 Our main result, which we state in Section \ref{sec1.3}, is to strengthen this to uniform convergence of the full line ensemble $\mathcal{X}^N$ to the Airy line ensemble.